 Some people do not succeed at cultivation during their lifetimes, nor do they make a vow to continue cultivating in their next lives, and so they are apt to reincarnate as ordinary people and have no further chance to cultivate.
 In that case what they cultivated in their previous lives is converted into good fortune.
 Many officials of high rank are the reincarnations of monks, for instance.
-They endured great hardships while cultivating and accumulated some blessings, and thus they became, though their cultivation was not a success ultimately, high-ranking officials or emperors.
+They endured great hardships while cultivating and accumulated some blessings, and thus they became, though their cultivation was not ultimately a success, high-ranking officials or emperors.

 If they made a vow that they would cultivate again in their next life, were they not to succeed at cultivation in this life, that act would help to form a karmic affinity in their next life.
 They would possibly continue their cultivation in the same discipline in the next life, and it might well lead to a karmic affinity for cultivation.
 If a person makes such a vow, he will not be under the care of the earthly deities of low levels after he reincarnates.
 His master will take care of him, following and watching him as he reincarnates, ensuring that he is born into a family that will facilitate his cultivation.
 And thus he will again have a chance to cultivate.